Thank you for visiting the Oxfordshire Mammal Group Website. We hope you find the resources useful and hope to see you at an upcoming event.

 You can view and download our Mammal Guide!

-For interest ... to learn something new ... or just for fun.
-You'll never forget the first time you saw a badger emerge from its sett on a still summer evening ... or found a Harvest mouse nest.
-Try it and see.
+We're not for profit.
+We do it to understand more about mammals in Oxfordshire, for interest, to educate others and just for fun.
+You'll never forget the first time you saw a badger emerge from its sett on a still summer evening or found a Harvest mouse nest.
+Try it and see!

 If you have any question, comments or would like to get involved please fill in the relevant form on the Contact Us page.